YakuzaBalooza/Dash-Engine-1.3/README.md

 ***It is recommended to have some prior knowledge with navigating and using Unreal Engine 4 to get the most out of Dash 1.3.***

-***Dash Engine 1.3 was developed using UE4 4.27 and as such is not compatible with prior versions of Unreal.***
+***Dash Engine 1.3 was developed using UE4 4.27 and as such is not compatible with other versions of Unreal.***

+***Many particles in Dash Engine depend on the Cascade particle system, which is depricated in Unreal Engine 5.
+As such, it is NOT recommended to use UE5 with Dash Engine.***

 # Dash Engine 1.3